glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/three_main_mainstream_interventions.md

 Radiotherapy has changed too.
 When it is needed, modern conformal techniques—including intensity-modulated and proton-beam radiotherapy—can reduce the dose received by healthy tissue, although they cannot eliminate long-term risk.

-So, by 2026, the central question is not simply which of three treatments to choose.
-It is how best to combine observation, maximal safe surgery, chemotherapy, radiotherapy and molecularly targeted treatment for a particular child and a particular tumour.
-Decisions should be made by a specialist paediatric neuro-oncology team using current pathology, molecular testing, symptoms, tumour location and the child’s previous treatment.
+So, in 2026, the question is no longer simply which of three treatments to choose.
+It is how best to use observation, the greatest amount of surgery that can be performed safely, chemotherapy, radiotherapy and targeted treatment for one child and one tumour.
+That decision belongs with a specialist paediatric neuro-oncology team, guided by the latest pathology and molecular testing, the tumour’s location, the child’s symptoms and any treatment they have already received.

 ## Sources and Further Reading